Stories of what didn’t work can be as instructive in the long run as things that did. So I’m leaving this here, so others might find it one day…

 I’ve been thinking about this, this getting going, as some friends and I from The Beautiful Ideas Co have been talking about what Coming Home does next.
 And as I’ve also been reading a novel by Colm Toíbín called ‘The South’ where, struggling to get it written, he asks an artist fiend Barrie Cooke, how he does beginnings:

 “You make a mark” he said, as he gestured the making of an almost random mark with an imaginary paint-brush.

-Well at Coming Home we’ve definitely made a mark.
-The empty home in Walton where we’ve helped to transform one house and two family’s lives this year.
+Well at Coming Home we made a mark.
+The empty home in Walton where we helped to transform one house and two family’s lives in 2017.

 So we made our mark.
 We got going.
 Sooner than we’d expected and not with all the tools we knew we really needed.
 Going with mutual trust and handshakes, for example, well before the formal legalities that got worked out for future homes much later.
 But we did it, all of us.
 The owner and her family, the new tenants and their baby, the builders, the artist and me.
 We made a home and a future out of an empty house.
 And we loved every minute of it.

 We’d got going.
 And by the end of March that year the new family had moved into their home in Walton and were telling the story of their own coming home, along with owner Clare, to one of our big supporters, Claire Hamilton on BBC Radio Merseyside.

 “We’re about the human right to a home, we’ve made one and if this is all we ever do it’ll do” I remember thinking at the end of that day.

 But we were confident there would be more.

 With all the publicity we thought we’d soon find our next empty home to re-create.
 But as spring that year turned into summer we didn’t.
 For a long time we thought we’d found another 20 or more homes, in Anfield this time.
 But an investor pulled out, their decision not our’s, and so those homes – and the people who’d not get to live in them – were left to the greed and the random chance of the property market.